cyber-leah/grc-portfolio/Projects/compliance-assessment-TEMPLATE.md

-# Mock Compliance Assessment Practice
+# For Mock Compliance Assessment Practice

 ## 🧠 What This Is
 This file is for practicing ethical, public-facing compliance assessments of real or fictional companies.
 The goal is to simulate what a GRC analyst or auditor might do during a controls review, policy evaluation, or risk analysis—**without needing access to internal systems or confidential data.**